 Hey, there!
 My name’s Alizabeth and I’m a self-admitted salmon addict.
 Smoked, grilled, sashimi, or jerky, I love Alaskan salmon of all shapes, sizes, and flavours.

 Cooking any meal with fresh fish is a surefire way to get me to say ‘OMG!
 This is my favourite thing ever.’

 And we all know the saying ‘teach a man to fish, you’ll feed him for a lifetime.’

 Except, I’m not much of a fisher.
 Shoot, most of the time I even push off grocery shopping for way longer than I should because I’m just so busy working.

 That’s why when I heard that there was an Alaskan seafood subscription box that I could get my hands on, I jumped at the chance.
 The fish that are sourced for Wild Alaskan Company’s meat delivery boxes are wild caught in Alaska and the Pacific Northwest, meeting the company’s high standards for ensuring sustainability.

 Are you interested in learning if the Wild Alaskan Company box is worth your money?
 We’ve got a complete unboxing review for you below.
 Keep reading for more!

 How it works

-Wild Alaskan Company is a monthly seafood subscription service.
+Wild Alaskan Company is a monthly seafood subscription service providing direct to consumer fish (including Alaska salmon varieties and other gourmet seafood).
 Each delivery includes individually wrapped portions of ready-to-cook for customers, all from a sustainable seafood company.